Skip to content

 )

-print("Classification Result: " + classification.type)
+print("Classification Result: " + status.result.type)

-print("Classification Reason: " + classification.reasoning)
+print("Classification Reason: " + status.result.reasoning)

 Classification Result: affiliate_agreements